LF-digitala-kanaler/LFDS/content/components/web/navigations/breadcrumb.md

       * To prevent screen reader announcement of the visual separators between links, they are added via CSS

       * `aria-current="page"` is applied to the last link in the set to indicate that it represents the current page.
     name: Code
+  - content: >-
+      ## Så skriver vi

+      Breadcrumbs ska spegla sidan användaren är på.
+Kort och koncist, tänk som i menyn.
+    name: Copy
 ---